kejia6002/fdafm/README.md

 3. retraction curve analysis

-	To transform the original deflection-displacement raw data under the retraction phase into interaction force-separation distance curves, run retract_data_indlen_adhfor_fd_transform.py
+	To transform the original deflection-displacement data under the retraction phase into interaction force-separation distance curves, run retract_data_indlen_adhfor_fd_transform.py

-	This script produces:
+	This step produces:

-	 1. a summary file that records the indentation length and adhesive force for each measurement
+	 1. a summary file that records the extrapolated indentation length and adhesive force for each measurement

 	 2. a folder of all the interaction force-separation distance plots.
 Users should visually check many plots, if not all, to evaluate if the data transformation is satisfactory